bennettpeter/MythTV-LeanCapture/README.md

 This can be done without MythTV.
 You don't need MythTV installed.
 You can run this on a separate machine.
 This does require you to be a Comcast customer and to have the Xfinity Cloud DVR feature in your plan.
 Using the fire stick app, the android app or Firefox browser, you can search program names and set them to record from your subscribed channels.

-One you have one or more programs recorded on Xfinity, you can use this script to get them onto mkv files on your computer.
+When you have one or more programs recorded on Xfinity, you can use this script to get them into mkv files on your computer.
 Why do this?
 Xfinity only gives 20 hours of recording by default and also only allows you to keep your recordings for 1 year.

 Manually run the scan using terminal.
-This has to be done if you have rebooted or replugged usb devices since it was last run:
+This has to be done again if you have rebooted or replugged usb devices since it was last run:

     /opt/mythtv/leancap/leancap_scan.sh